unicode-org/icu/icu4c/source/data/icu4j-readme.txt

         which is $icu4c_root/source in an in-source build.
         (in other words, $icu4c_build is where you ran runConfigureICU or configure)

 2c.
-On the command line, cd to $icu4c_build/data
+On the command line, cd to $icu4c_build

 2d.
 Do
-        make JAR=$jdk_bin/jar ICU4J_ROOT=$icu4j_root icu4j-data-install
+        make icu4j-data-install

-       (You can omit the JAR if it's just jar.)

-	Continue with step 3, in Java:
+        ICU4J_ROOT=$icu4j_root

 Step 2 on either platform will produce two files: icudata.jar and icutzdata.jar in $icu4j_root/main/shared/data.

-*Java*

-3. After the ICU4C-side steps above, build the main target of the ICU4J ant build to unpack the jar files with the following commands:

-        cd $icu4j_root
-        ant main
+You can now proceed to build icu4j normally.